Facts you should know about an upper respiratory tract infection (URTI)

-Upper respiratory infections are one of the most common reasons of
+- Upper respiratory infections (URIs) are one of the most common reasons for doctor visits.

-Upper respiratory infections can happen at any time, but are most common in the fall and winter.
+- Upper respiratory tract infections can happen at any time but are most common in the fall and winter.

-Vast majority of upper respiratory infections are caused by viruses and are self limited.
+- The vast majority of upper respiratory infections are caused by viruses and are self-limited.

-coughing or sneezing, may reduce the spread of upper respiratory infections.
+- Simple techniques, such as proper handwashing and covering the face while coughing or sneezing, may reduce the spread of respiratory tract infections.

-General outlook for upper respiratory infections is favorable, although, sometimes complication can
+- The general outlook for upper respiratory infections is favorable, although, sometimes complications can occur.

 What is an upper respiratory infection?